-This verification form identifies the individual respon expenditures were not coordinated with the listed ca committee will report all contributions and reimburs subject to state or local contribution limits. indidate (or the oppo nent) or measure committee and that the ilain) 1.
-Name of Committee: COMMUTTEE ID # NAME OF RECIPIENT COMMITTEE, ENTITY OR INDIVIDUAL 5 1 .
-1 .
-6 660/0/ COMMITTEE ID # Committee to Oppose Smith for Senate District 2 20XX CITY 12123XX 11 K Street 710.0005 Sacramento TELEBULONE NUMBER STATE ZIP CODE E-MAIL TELEPHONE NUMBER CA 2.
-Candidate or Measures: 95814 ssss@xxxxx.c com (916) 111-1111 This committee has reported an independent expend The reporting of an independent expenditure may oc Code Sections 84204 and 85500.) cur after this form is filed if an independent expenditure is made before the 90 day, 24-hou ur reporting period of Governme NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOS E OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE Susan Smith Senate 2 6/07/20XX NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOS OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOS E OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOS E OFFICE SOUGHT OR HELD/ BALLOT NO./LETTE R JURISDICTION AND DISTRICT, IF ANY ELECTION DATE 3.
-Verification: I have not received any unreported contributions or reporting period with the candidate or the opponent subject of the expenditure, or with the agents of the under the laws of the State of California that the follows: of the candidate wh candidate or the opp o is the subject of the expenditure, wit onent of the candidate or the state me h the proponent or the oppone ent of the state measure that is th [Signature Required] Drinte d Name John Doe Sim ned on X/XX/20XX (month, day, year) (Check One): Principal Officer Cand didate/Officeholder State Ballot Measure Propone ent
+Form 462 CALIFORNIA Verification of Independent Expenditures FORM This verification form identifies the individual responsible for ensuring that a campaign committee's independent Amendment (Explain) expenditures were not coordinated with the listed candidate (or the opponent) or measure committee and that the committee will report all contributions and reimbursements as required by law.
+An independent expenditure is not subject to state or local contribution limits.
+1. Name of Committee: NAME OF RECIPIENT COMMITTEE, ENTITY OR INDIVIDUAL COMMITTEE ID # Committee to Oppose Smith for Senate District 2 20XX 12123XX STREET ADDRESS CITY 11 K Street Sacramento STATE ZIP CODE E-MAIL TELEPHONE NUMBER CA 916) 111-1111 95814 ssss@xxxxx.com 2.
+Candidate or Measures: This committee has reported an independent expenditure(s) to support or oppose the candidate(s) or measure(s) listed on a ballot for the election date identified below.
+(Note: The reporting of an independent expenditure may occur after this form is filed if an independent expenditure is made before the 90 day, 24-hour reporting period of Government Code Sections 84204 and 85500.)
+OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE Susan Smith 6/07/20XX JURISDICTION AND DISTRICT, IF ANY NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER ELECTION DATE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY FLECTION DATE SUPPOR OPPOSE 3.
+Verification:

+I have not received any unreported contributions or reimbursements to make these independent expenditures.
+I have not coordinated any expenditure made during this reporting period with the candidate or the opponent of the candidate who is the subject of the expenditure, with the proponent or the opponent of the state measure that is the subject of the expenditure, or with the agents of the candidate or the opponent of the candidate or the state measure proponent.
+I certify under penalty of perjury